Department WebsiteDepartment EmailAdvising

 A minor in English language allows students to study the English language as a subject, explicitly focusing on its grammar, its history and varieties, its uses and users.
 In taking the minor students will not only acquire extensive knowledge of English, but also learn how to describe a particular language and its varieties, and how to linguistically characterize instances of discourse in English – from everyday talk and texts to literary genres.
 Such explicit knowledge of English is complementary to studies of English Literature, Linguistics, Modern Languages or indeed any field where explicit knowledge of the grammar, dialects, history, and discourse patterns of English might be useful.

 Courses listed below can be taken for credit towards a Minor in English Language.
-On the recommendation of the program coordinator/chair of English, students may substitute a linguistics course and/or an English literature course in an area of particular interest and relevance for their program of study.
+On the recommendation of the Program Coordinator/Chair of English, students may substitute a linguistics course and/or an English literature course in an area of particular interest and relevance for their program of study.

 In addition to the programs cited above, information on a Minor in British Studies may be found in the British Studies section of this Academic Calendar.
+For current offerings, please contact the Chairperson of the Department.

 Send Page to Printer